Skip to main content

 Lyme Disease and Its Pathogen

-Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi, which is primarily transmitted to humans through the bites of infected ticks, particularly Ixodes scapularis.
-Understanding the life cycle of this bacterium and its vectors is crucial for comprehending how the disease spreads and the factors that influence its incidence.
+Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi, which is transmitted to humans through the bites of infected ticks, particularly Ixodes scapularis.
+Understanding the life cycle of this bacterium and its vectors is crucial for comprehending how the disease spreads and the factors contributing to its rise in certain areas.

 Recommended video: